Meet Amanda: Artist. Explorer. Coffee Drinker. Time Machine.

-But the absolute best way to get to know me is to hang out with me and tell me about yourself.
-Which is why you should go ahead and email me right now and set up a time to go have coffee with me.
-Or if you’re not in Atlanta, we can Skype.
+But actually, the best way to get to know me is to hang out with me (yay!) and tell me a little bit about yourself—and your incredible partner.
+Which is why you should go ahead and email me right now to set up a time we can meet over coffee (or beer).

 Thanks for reading all this stuff.
 I hope to meet you soon.